Jump to content

 Holiday details

 Our days out visit a range of landscapes and protected areas throughout Madeira.
 Some days combine gentle walking with bird and flora watching; others will be mainly by minibus stopping at hot spots.
 A sea trip on the eastern side of the island shows us Madeira from the sea and its maritime species.
-There will also be free time with an opportunity to visit the celebrated botanical and tropical gardens in/near Funchal.
+There will also be a free day with an opportunity to visit the celebrated botanical and tropical gardens in/near Funchal.

 Drinks with meals not included.

-Single room supplement: £130
+Single room supplement: £TBC

 En suite facilities.

-Deposit: £300
+Deposit: £400

-Maximum number: 12, minimum 4
+Maximum number: 14, minimum 6

 Madeira wall lizards